Early Injury Treatment

 If you’re not sure what to do, don’t hesitate to contact your physiotherapist to discuss your situation specifically.

 Should You Use a Compressive Bandage or Support?

 Yes.
 If it is possible to apply a compressive bandage or elastic support to the injury, it will help to control swelling and bleeding in the first few days.
-In most cases, the bandage/support will also help to support the injury as the new scar tissue is laid down.
+In most cases, the bandage/support will also help support the injury as the new scar tissue is laid down.
 This should help to reduce your pain.

 When to Start Treatment?

 In most cases, “the early bird gets the worm”.
-Researchers have found that intervention of physiotherapy treatment for acute soft tissue injuries within a few days has many benefits.
+Researchers have found that the intervention of physiotherapy treatment for acute soft tissue injuries within a few days has many benefits.

 Prompt Treatment Benefits include:

 - Relieving your pain quicker via joint mobility techniques, soft tissue massage, electrotherapy etc

 - Improving your scar tissue quality using techniques to guide the direction it forms

 - Getting you back to sport or work quicker through faster healing rates